HappyStinson/lume-blog/posts/2019-12-31-my-life-in-blekinge.md

 ## Conclusion

 This is the first part of my decade review.
-The next posts in the series are Second Time in Stockholm (2016-2019) and Moving to Brisbane, Australia (2019).
+Stay tuned for the next posts in the series: Second Time in Stockholm (2016-2019), and Moving to Brisbane, Australia (2019).

-Hope you have a good new year's!
-I sure got many chuckles traveling down memory lane.
+Hope you too had a good decade.
+Until next time!

 / Rasmus